 This initiative will generate multiple outputs.
 However of particular interest is that it will contribute towards an overarching assessment of whether N-effects will downregulate future fertilisation as atmospheric CO2 rises.
 Hence it will aid improvement in models of global climate-carbon cycle interactions.

 There is a strong training element to this project.
 The student will be exposed to the full end-to-end scientific procedure of using models to infer ecological processes from data, through to performing projections of large-scale geochemical cycle change under climate change.
 They will have access to existing dendroecological datasets and the opportunity – if they choose – to collect additional records where required.
 Coaching will be provided on the modelling and data analysis methods to be employed in the study.
 The student will join the Ecosystem Ecology group in the Department of Zoology and be a part of the Oxford Long Term Ecology Laboratory.
 They will also benefit from access to nearby Centre for Ecology and Hydrology, Wallingford, as well as visits to Exeter University and the Meteorological Office (also in Exeter).

 The student will encounter quite substantial involvement with statistical and process modelling, with attendant calculus.
 Hence a minimum of an Alevel in mathematics is advisable.
 Ideally the student will also have some experience of – or be willing to learn – developing, testing, managing and operating computer code in FORTRAN and/or Python.

-If you are interested in this project please email email@example.com
+If you are interested in this project please email email@example.com in the first instance

 - Collaborative Projects available for 2020 entry